SAP-samples/teched2024-DA180/exercises/ex23/README.md

 40. The revenue per product is displayed.
 <br>![](images/00_00_0038.png)

-41. We would like to receive a daily summary of recent sales of juices from the past few days.
+41. Now we focus on the chart on the right-hand side.
+We would like to receive a daily summary of recent sales of juices from the past few days.
+Open the wizard for drill-down when clicking onto the data point.
 Drill down on the transaction date until it is based on days (click twice on the ***Drill Down*** button).
 <br>![](images/00_00_0039.png)

 42. Save the story.
 You are asked if you want to remove the unused model, select ***Remove data source***.